Arkansas Carries Out First Double Execution in Two Decades

 “This evening, Lacey Phillips Manor and Darla Phillips Jones have seen justice for the brutal rape and murder of their mother, Mary Phillips,” said Arkansas attorney general Leslie Rutledge.
 “The Phillips family has waited far too long to see justice carried out, and I pray they find peace tonight.”

-In 1994, Williams kidnapped, raped, beat and strangled Stacy Errickson after forcing her to take cash from an ATM at gunpoint.
-Errickson, who was 22 at the time, was a mother of two who was living at the Little Rock Air Force Base while her husband served overseas.
+In 1994, Williams kidnapped, raped, beat, and strangled Stacy Errickson after forcing her to take cash from an ATM at gunpoint.
+Errickson, who was 22 at the time, was a mother of two living at the Little Rock Air Force Base while her husband served overseas.

 Williams did not have any last words.
 Jones apologized to his victims’ families.
 “I hope over time you could learn who I really am, and that I am not a monster,” Jones said.